 2014: Due in part to the opening of Heart City Health Center's second office, Scenic Health in Elkhart, more of the needs of Elkhart residents were being met.
 We closed the clinic at Belmont Mennonite Church.

-2016: We currently have seven paid staff.
-We rely on more than 200 volunteers to carry out our mission.
+2016: With seven paid staff, we rely on more than 200 volunteers to carry out our mission.
 The clinic is open four times a week to offer urgent medical care.
-We also offer five supporting programs outside of clinic times to meet our patients' medical needs.

 When We're Open

 902 S. Main, Goshen